 - Get one with the leash hook on the back of the harness.

-- Cotton and/or nylon are the best choices for material for lightweight harnesses.
+- Cotton and/or nylon are the best material choices for lightweight harnesses.

-- Some harnesses are thin, with straps.
-Personally I don’t like these as it makes it harder to figure out how to get them on.
+- Some harnesses are thin and have straps.
+Personally, I don’t like these, as it makes it harder to figure out how to get them on.